Resources for Tenants and Landlords

 Antes del desalojo consideren todas sus opciones.

 If you need help from the Eviction Resolution Program for an issue with a tenant, please complete the Landlord Intake Form about the situation.

 If you are unable to complete the electronic intake form, please contact the Eviction Resolution Program at 316-660-5659.

 Housing and Community Services – This department has resources and information available for homeowners, landlords and tenants.
 Visit their website for important information about various topics, including low-cost home improvement loans, public housing, and housing choice vouchers.

 Housing Stability – If you are experiencing homelessness or housing instability due to a possible eviction, the Housing Stability program may be able to provide financial assistance and other supportive services.
-Apply for financial assistance online or call (316) 462-3700 to see if you qualify.
+Rental assistance applications for 2023 are Closed.

 Wichita Housing Authority Landlord Incentive Program (WHALIP) – This program offers financial incentives and additional support to landlords who participate in Wichita Housing Authority programs and accept tenants referred from the programs.